 ---Dante Alighieri and his Commedia

-In his case, he certainly was concerned with the telling of stories, and in fact one of his essays was a comparison of local dialects and how those dialects sounded when spoken.
+In his case, he certainly was concerned with the telling of stories, and in fact one of his essays is a comparison of local dialects and how those dialects sounded when spoken.
 At the same time, he did his own writing, so there was no possibility of accidental changes to the story, no separation between the teller of some story and the first person to write it down.
 In fact in Dante's case and the writing of the Commedia, he managed to arrange that there can be only what he wrote, there can be nothing else, no change, no alteration.

 The way he did that took advantage of his local Florentine dialect and also created a whole new writing form.
 At that time, Italian as it is spoken now didn't entirely exist, sort of, yet.
 What happened is that because of Dante and his Commedia, that local dialect very quickly became better known than all the other dialects of the Italian peninsula.
 In enough time, that dialect became, by default, Italian.
 How this happened is because even when Dante was still alive, what he wrote had such an impact that everyone wanted to read it, and of course it was written to be spoken, so everyone was then speaking it, and then everything spread out from there.

 The first advantage that Dante made use of is that when creating poetry and trying to get things to rhyme, well, in Italian, it's rather hard to keep everything from rhyming anyway.
-The second advantage that Dante created is the method he used to write over fourteen thousand lines of words that are so arranged so that any change by an outside writer is going to be immediately obvious . . . or at least extremely difficult to arrange.
+The second advantage that Dante created is the method he used to write over fourteen thousand lines of words: They are so arranged so that any change by an outside writer is going to be immediately obvious . . . or at least extremely difficult to arrange.
 First off, each line has eleven syllables.
-Secondly, all that rhyming then comes in, where the end of every line of those thousands of lines follows a rhyming pattern of A-B-A, B-C-B, C-D-C, D-E-D, E-F-E, F-G-F, and then on from there.
+Secondly, all that rhyming then comes in, where the end of every succeeding line of those thousands of lines follows a rhyming pattern of A-B-A, B-C-B, C-D-C, D-E-D, E-F-E, F-G-F, and then on from there.
 Make a change in one line, and it's not going to match what came before it and what follows.
 Therefore, the only options when considering the Commedia are either take the entire poem as it is, or, none of it.

 ---Poor Mickey Mouse, he has indigestion

 In 1977, another storyteller went and told a tale.
-In this case, the storyteller was a fellow named George Lucas, and the particular story was a movie called Star Wars.
+In this case, the storyteller was named George Lucas, and the particular story was a movie called Star Wars.
 Star Wars was an immediate and absolute success---a bit of an echo of Dante.
 Following the release of Star Wars in the theatres, other story tellers started getting involved.
 In this case they didn't need to make another movie---for one thing, there is the relatively massive cost involved.
 However, for just telling a story, words remain the basic tool that one can make use of.
 In 1976, as a part of the making of the movie, a writer named Alan Dean Foster wrote out a bunch of Lucas' notes for Star Wars, with the result being a novel of the same name.
 In 1978, he continued, with a followup novel called Splinter Of The Mind's Eye.

 With the movie being an absolute success, the very easy decision by all involved was to make more movies, and The Empire Strikes Back followed in 1980.
 In turn, the second movie had its novelization, as did the third movie, called The Return Of The Jedi.
-Over the next very few years there were some additional novels that were written up based on the Star Wars material, and a short lived comic book series, and then pretty much everything died out.
+Over the next very few years there were some additional novels that were written up based on the Star Wars material, and a short lived comic book series, and then for awhile, pretty much everything died out.
 In 1991, another writer named Timothy Zahn wrote a book called Star Wars: Heir To The Empire, which takes place some five years after The Return Of The Jedi.
 Zahn's book was an absolute success, as were his later books.
 From there, other writers got involved, all that writing being licensed by Lucasfilm, the film production set up by George Lucas for his assorted film projects.

 Almost finally--note that almost---one result of all this expansion is being able to walk into a current bookstore and easily find an entire wall of shelves carrying nothing but Star Wars books.
 All of this material being Lucas based, all licensed by Lucas in some form or fashion, all expanding and expanding and expanding.
 There is an extremely addicted fan base out there, they buy everything that turns up that is linked to Star Wars, and they even create their own material in all sorts of forms, from original stories to original costumes.